materialsproject/fireworks/docs/defuse_tutorial.rst

     lpad reignite -i <FW_IDS>

-where ``<FW_IDS>`` is the numerical id of the FireWork you want to reignite (or a list of comma-separated ids).
+where ``<FW_IDS>`` is the numerical id of the FireWork you want to reignite (or a list of space-separated ids).
 Note that all children of a reignited FireWork will also be reignited.
 However, parent and sibling FireWorks are *not* reignited.
 Note that the *reignite* command will not re-run FireWorks in a workflow that have already been run.
 Only FireWorks that were never run before will be run upon reignition.
 To re-run a FireWork, please see the :doc:`rerun tutorial </rerun_tutorial>`.

 Instead of specifying ids, you can also specify a name (``-n``), a state (``-s``), or a custom query (``-q``).
 The full command is thus::